Looking for a productive strawberry variety with sweet, delicious berries? Time to try Ozark Beauty strawberries!

 The best place to plant these strawberries is in a spot that receives a minimum of 6-8 hours of direct sunlight each day.
 Morning sun is preferable to harsh afternoon sun, but the plants can take all-day sun as long as they have enough water.
 Strawberries prefer soil that drains out water easily, so you may wish to work in some compost if your soil has more of a heavy clay texture.

 Ozark Beauty strawberries have a hardiness rating of zones 4 -8.
 During winter dormancy, they can survive short periods of temperatures as low as -30 degrees!
 You can mulch them with a thick 6″ protective mulch in the wintertime to protect them from overly cold temperatures and temperature swings.
-Remove this mulch when the ground starts to thaw and apply a thin weed-reduction mulch like straw.
+Remove this mulch when the ground starts to thaw, and apply a thin weed-reduction mulch like straw.

 Harvesting Ozark Beauty strawberries

 The best way to pick the strawberries is to grab the stem between your thumb and pointer finger, pull it so that it’s taut, and twist.
-This will leave a little bit of the stem still attached and will help ensure that the fruit itself does not get damaged or bruised in the process.
+This will leave a little bit of the stem still attached and help ensure that the fruit does not get damaged or bruised in the process.
 Alternatively, use scissors or pruning shears to trim the stems.

 The best time to pick strawberries is in the cool morning time when the berries are still cool.
 Make sure not to pick any strawberries with green tips because they are not ripe.